-- The TPMS does not monitor the tire pressure of the spare tire. - The TPMS will activate only when the vehicle is driven at speeds above 16 MPH (25 km/h).
-Also, this system may not detect a sudden drop in tire pressure (for example a flat tire while driving).

-- The low tire pressure warning light does not automatically turn off when the tire pressure is adjusted.
+- Since the spare tire is not equipped with the TPMS, the TPMS does not monitor the tire pressure of the spare tire. - The TPMS will activate only when the vehicle is driven at speeds above 16 MPH (25 km/h).
+Also, this system may not detect a sudden drop in tire pressure (for example a flat tire while driving). - The low tire pressure warning light does not automatically turn off when the tire pressure is adjusted.
 After the tire is inflated to the recommended pressure, the vehicle must be driven at speeds above 16 MPH (25 km/h) to activate the TPMS and turn off the low tire pressure warning light.
-Use a tire pressure gauge to check the tire pressure. - The CHECK TIRE PRESSURE warning also appears on the vehicle information display when the low tire pressure warning light is illuminated and low tire pressure is detected.
+Use a tire pressure gauge to check the tire pressure.

+The CHECK TIRE PRESSURE warning also appears on the vehicle information display when the low tire pressure warning light is illuminated and low tire pressure is detected.
 The CHECK TIRE PRESSURE warning turns off when the low tire pressure warning light turns off.